n400/wordpress-on-heroku/README.markdown

 // define("DB_HOST", "us-cdbr-east-03.cleardb.com");
 ```

 To get your config vars via command line:
 ```bash
 $ heroku config
 ```

-To get your config vars manually
-1. Visit your heroku dashboard>apps>your wordpress on heroku app>add-ons>cleardb.
+>To get your config vars manually, visit your heroku dashboard>apps>[your wordpress on heroku app]>add-ons>cleardb>endpoint information.

-2. Copy database name into "heroku_4eed1f5663e035f" in wp-config.php. uncomment line and comment prev line.
+*Copy database name into "heroku_4eed1f5663e035f" in wp-config.php.
+Uncomment line and comment prev line.
-3. Click on the database name. go to endpoint information.
-Copy username and password into wp-config.php in the same way.
+*Copy username and password into wp-config.php in the same way.

-4. You should now have something like:
+You should now have something like:

 ```
 $url = parse_url(getenv("CLEARDB_DATABASE_URL"));